 Again, reliable predictions of changes are limited to regions where the balance resides mainly with surface heating and mixing by tides.
-Model projections suggest that the entire North-West European Shelf seas develop greater surface-bottom temperature differences (Figure 2 and Tinker et al., 2016).
-This is a result of changes in the seasonal heating cycle.
+Model projections suggest that the entire North-West European Shelf seas develop greater surface-bottom temperature differences (Figure 2 and Tinker et al., 2016; 2024).
+This is a result of changes in the seasonal heating cycle, with greater SST warming suggested during June-December (Tinker et al., 2024).
+The largest difference is seen in Autumn, leading to the later breakdown in stratification.
 Alongside the strengthening stratification there will be small shifts in the position of the weak, transitional stratification (e.g. the tidal mixing fronts, Simpson, 1981) that separate seasonally stratifying and mixed waters as thermal stratification pushes into shallower and/or stronger tidal regions.
-However, Tinker et al. (2016) projected little change in the spatial extent of stratification on the North-West European Shelf.
+However, Tinker et al. (2024) projected little change in the spatial extent of stratification on the North-West European Shelf.